oliviaaheng/robochaser/README.md

 #### Model
-The model.py file loads our weights from 'best.pt', which is the file for the weights for YoloV8 that acheived the highest single epoch accuracy during training in the ipynb.
+The model.py file loads our weights from 'best.pt', which is the file for the weights for YoloV8, which achieved the highest single epoch accuracy during training in the ipynb.

 #### Create Movement
-In create_movement.py, we connect to the iRobot, capture images from the webcam, and, in a while loop, generate predictions on those images through our model and convert those prediction into an angle for our robot to turn.
+In create_movement.py, we connect to the iRobot, capture images from the webcam, and, in a while loop, generate predictions on those images through our model and convert that prediction into an angle for our robot to turn.